 Where is Albury Wodonga Animal Rescue?

-Albury Animal Rescue now has an adoption centre at Dr Jana’s Pet Hub, 323 Wagga Road, Lavington NSW 2641 (entry down the side lane).
+Albury Animal Rescue now has an adoption centre at Albury Animal Hospital, 323 Wagga Road, Lavington NSW 2641 (entry down the side lane).
 Also some of our dogs, puppies cats and kittens are fostered by volunteers in private homes.
 We live, rescue and rehome in the Albury Wodonga district on the NSW Victorian Border.

 What does the adoption fee cover?